savian-io/blockchainDB/README.md

 │   │   ├── adapter     # C++ implementation of the adapter interface for ethereum
 │   │   ├── contract    # Assets for the deployment of the required blockchain contracts │   |   └── scripts     # Scripts to orchestrate the contract assets and prepare the blockchain for an interaction with the blockchain
-│   ├── fabric          # Assets to implement the Fabric adapter │   │   ├── adapter     # C++ implementation of the adapter interface for fabric
-│   │   ├── contract    # Assets for the deployment of the required blockchain contracts │   |   └── scripts     # Scripts to orchestrate the contract assets and prepare the blockchain for an interaction with the blockchain
 │   ├── factory         # C++ Factory module that helps to create the different types of adapters │   ├── interface       # C++ Definition of the generic adapter interface, contains also generic tests that should work for all
 │   └── utils           # Contains utility and helper methods